Configuration

 both have a suite of similar configuration options.
 The TLS options start with

-and the signing options start with MEERKAT_SIGNING_
+MEERKAT_TLS_ and the signing options start with MEERKAT_SIGNING_.

 The TLS options do not affect the signing options, and vice versa.
 That means